slorber/react-async-hook/README.md

 };
 ```

-#### How can I keep previous results available while a new request is pending
+#### How can I keep previous results available while a new request is pending?

 It can be annoying to have the previous async call result be "erased" everytime a new call is triggered (default strategy).
 If you are implementing some kind of search/autocomplete dropdown, it means a spinner will appear everytime the user types a new char, giving a bad UX effect.